Azure/bicep-extensibility/docs/contract/contract.md

 | **Input**  | `ResourceReference`                             |
 | **Output** | `void \| LongRunningOperation \| ErrorResponse` |

-The operation may complete synchronously and return empty content or initiate a long-running operation.
+The operation may complete synchronously with empty content or initiate a long-running operation.

 ---